 - We eventually stopped using the gloves (Citric acid can be an irritant so do this with caution) as my eldest found they were more of a hindrance than a help.
 The mixture dries your hands out so wash the mixture off afterwards and have a good hand moisturiser present.

 The above made it all a lot easier and we finally managed to make some bath bombs!

-Don’t despair if you mixture doesn’t work first time around and don’t throw it away!
+Don’t despair if your mixture doesn’t work the first time around and don’t throw it away!

 Kids absolutely love making bath bombs … even if they end up being a little wonky!
 Not only are they making something themselves but there’s a bit of weird science included.